koii-network/docs/compute/introduction.md

 ![banner](./img/onboarding.svg)

-**Get Compute** is the starting point for compute buyers eager to run tasks on the Koii Network.
+**Get Compute** is the starting point for compute buyers eager to run tasks on the Koii network.
 Use the information below to determine if Koii is the **right fit for your computational needs.**

 ## Performance Metrics